Apache Iceberg, Table Maintenance, Compaction, Data Management, Storage Optimization

 Summary

-Maintaining Iceberg tables through compaction, snapshot expiration, and orphan file cleanup is essential for production deployments.
-Compaction addresses the small file problem through bin-packing or sort-based strategies, improving query performance and reducing I/O overhead.
+Maintaining Iceberg tables through compaction, snapshot expiration, manifest compaction, and orphan file cleanup is essential for production deployments.
+Data file compaction addresses the small file problem through bin-packing or sort-based strategies, with Iceberg 1.6+ introducing fault-tolerant partial progress mode for long-running jobs.
+Manifest compaction prevents query planning slowdowns by consolidating metadata files.
 Snapshot expiration prevents unbounded metadata growth while respecting time-travel requirements and compliance needs.
 Orphan file removal reclaims wasted storage from failed writes and concurrent operations.

 Sources and References